 The Discovery of Happiness, I, II and III

 Plot: Theresa May's government's plans to nationalise reproduction fail disastrously.
-In filming scenes, Virgin Porn director Clark (a look-alike of Clark Gable) explains
+In filming scenes, Virgin Porn director Adem Gabon-Kent (a look-alike of Clark Gable)

 Locations: Brighton, Glasgow, train from Glasgow to Manchester, train from Manchester to Pontypridd, London, Athens and Edinburgh.